 Reducing inflammation across the body has been growing in importance across the medical field.
 Chronic inflammation is considered a significant risk factor for many diseases, ranging from cancer to arthritis.

-THC’s anti-inflammatory properties can also reduce pain levels since inflammation and chronic pain often walk hand in hand
+THC’s possible anti-inflammatory properties can also reduce pain levels since inflammation and chronic pain often walk hand in hand.

 What’s the difference between CBD and THC?

 Both CBD and THC are cannabinoids found in cannabis plants.
 While both compounds interact with the endocannabinoid system (ECS) within the body, they have different effects.